 How it works

 Any city, village, town, county, individual, tribal entity or business may apply for funds.

 Brownfields Grant funds may be used for brownfields redevelopment or associated environmental remediation activities on sites with demonstrated soil, groundwater or vapor contamination.
 Applicants must demonstrate the following:

-Phase I and Phase II Environmental Reports must be completed no greater than five years prior to the application submittal date, unless:
+- Phase I and Phase II Environmental Reports must have been completed no more than five years prior to the application submittal date.